Sarah Lozanova

-Understanding Utility Easements And Underground Surveys For Electric Vehicle (EV) Charging Stations
+Easements for Grid Interconnection & Underground Surveys For EV Charging Stations

-The push to electrify vehicles is here.
+The push for electric vehicles (EVs) is here.
 California plans to phase out the sale of new cars with internal combustion engines by 2035, and many state and local governments have created similarly ambitious EV targets.
 Now, there is an increased emphasis on creating an adequate charging infrastructure for EV drivers.

 Roughly half of all vehicles in the U.S. belong to people with dedicated off-street parking spaces at home.
 However, many potential EV drivers will need to rely on EV chargers in condominium complexes, parking lots, workplaces and commercial properties.
 Ideally, EV drivers will have convenient, accessible charging options without significantly modifying their daily routines.
 Thus, many commercial properties will want to add EV chargers now or in the near future.
 And EV adoption depends on this.